Pavonia, New Netherland: Pavonia Massacre

 Relations between the Netherlanders and the Lenape were tenuous.
 Trade agreements, land ownership, familial and societal structures were misunderstood and misconstrued by both parties.
 Language differences most likely did not help matters.
 These conflicts led to rising tensions and eventually an incident that started a series of raids and reprisals, known as Kieft's War.

 Willem Kieft arrived in New Netherland in 1639 to take up his appointment as Director of New Netherland, with a directive to increase profits from the port at Pavonia.
-His solution was to attempt to exact tribute from the Indians with claims that the money would buy them protection from rival groups.
+His solution was to attempt to exact tribute from the native peoples with claims that the money would buy them protection from rival groups.
 It was not uncommon among the native population to do so, but in this case his demands were ignored.

 At the time, the settlers in New Amsterdam were in intermittent conflict with their native Raritan and Wappinger neighbors.
 On Staten Island, Dutch soldiers routed an encampment in retaliation for the theft of pigs, later discovered to have been stolen by other settlers.
 The death of a Dutch wheelwright, Claes Swits, at the hands of a Weckquaesgeek (Wappinger on the east side of the Hudson River) particularly angered many of the Dutch when the tribe would not surrender the murderer.
 At Achter Kol, in revenge for a theft, a Dutchman was shot with arrows while roofing a new house.